GSP

 int wscrl(WINDOW *win, int n);

-The scroll routine scrolls the window up one line.
-This involves moving the lines in the window data structure.
-As an optimization, if the scrolling region of the window is the entire screen, the physical screen may be scrolled at the same time.
+scroll scrolls the given window up one line.
+That is, every visible line we might number i becomes line i-1.
+The text of the top line in the window disappears and the bottom line is populated with blank characters; see bkgd(3X) or bkgrnd(3X).
+As an optimization, if the scrolling region of the window is the entire screen, the physical screen may be scrolled at the same time; see curscr(3X).

-The SVr4 documentation says that the optimization of physically scrolling immediately if the scroll region is the entire screen “is” performed, not “may be” performed.
-This implementation deliberately does not guarantee that this will occur, to leave open the possibility of smarter optimization of multiple scroll actions on the next update.
+SVr4 indicates that the optimization of physically scrolling immediately if the scroll region is the entire screen “is” performed, not “may be” performed. ncurses deliberately does not guarantee that this will occur, to leave open the possibility of smarter optimization of multiple scroll actions on the next update.

-Neither the SVr4 nor the XSI documentation specify whether the current attribute or current color-pair of blanks generated by the scroll function is zeroed.
-Under this implementation it is.
+Neither SVr4 curses nor X/Open Curses specify whether the current attribute or current color pair of blanks generated by the scroll function are zeroed. ncurses does so.

 curses(3X), curs_outopts(3X)